comses-education/github-starter-course/README.md

 The goal of this course is to provide a quick but complete introduction to version control systems, Git and GitHub.
 It is intended for people with little to no experience with either.

-There's no need to complete all of this at one sitting, and if you do happen to keep track of how much time it takes for you to go through this tutorial, please let us know in our [CoMSES Education forum](https://forum.comses.net/c/education/28).
+There's no need to complete all of this at one sitting, and if you do happen to keep track of how much time it takes for you to go through this training module, please let us know in our [CoMSES Education forum](https://forum.comses.net/c/education/28).
 This is an initial pilot of the course based on several years of teaching it to a live audience, and there's always room for improvement!

 ![this is git](https://imgs.xkcd.com/comics/git.png)